 A big cat is a term used to describe large wild cats in comparison to small wild cats.
 Big cats include lions, tigers, jaguars, leopards, cheetahs, cougars, snow leopards and clouded leopards.
-The Eurasian lynx is sometimes classified as a big cat as well.
 Big cats (and small wild cats) are carnivores – meat eaters.
 They can be found in Europe, Asia, Africa, North America, Central America and South America, but their numbers are rapidly decreasing.
 Read more about big cats.

 Learn About Small Wild Cats

 Small wild cats inhabit many diverse regions throughout North America, Central America, South America, Asia and Europe.
 They include the fishing cat, margay, black-footed cat, bobcat, African golden cat, caracal, Andean mountain cat and bay cat.
 The “smallest” of these cats is the sand cat.
-Many small wild cat populations are in severe decline due to habitat loss, poaching and loss of prey.
+Many small wild cat populations are in severe decline.
 Some species are even critically endangered.
 Read more about small wild cats.